Chris-Malchak/moody-kittens/readme.md

   - Draw the kittens list

 ## Requirements:
-- [ ] Users must have a form where they enter in at minimum the name of a kitten
+- [X ] Users must have a form where they enter in at minimum the name of a kitten
 - [ ] A Kitten's name and mood must be visible for the user
 - [ ] A custom Google Font must be added
 - [ ] A Kitten's mood must affect visually the appearance of the kitten